A rigorous introduction to linear models: Bayesian Linear Model: Semi-Conjugate Prior Distribution

-\item 3.
-Some textbooks would write $\gamma \sim \gammadist(n_0/2, n_0\sigma_0^2/2)$ to make this explicit (in which case, $n_0$ is the prior sample size, and $\sigma_0^2$ is the prior variance).
-But a prior in this form seems coming from nowhere at a first glance. \end{mdframed}
+\item Some textbooks explicitly express $\gamma \sim \gammadist(n_0/2, n_0\sigma_0^2/2)$ (in which case, $n_0$ is the prior sample size, and $\sigma_0^2$ is the prior variance).
+While this form may seem arbitrary at first glance, it provides an intuitive way to encode prior beliefs about the magnitude and uncertainty of the noise variance. \end{enumerate}